Descender (rappelling equipment): History

 The first rappel devices were likely simple wraps around some sort of retaining rod or connector.
 One early device was described by Gerolamo Cardano, and another by Galileo Galilei.
 These early ideas, along with others developed throughout the next several centuries, were not commercially successful.
 Starting in the mid 1860s, bobbin style devices similar to the Petzl Simple were used by German fire brigades.
 In the 1870s, the first devices that were similar to the rappel rack were developed, though they lacked many of the features that define a modern rack, which were added in the late 1960s.
 The first figure 8 was developed by Dr. Max Pfrimmer in 1943, and commercialized in the 1960s.

 In the 1950s, single-rope technique was introduced to the cavers of the United States by Bill Cuddington.
 During the initial rush of innovation that accompanied this, many rappelling devices came and went.
 Eventually, the American caving community primarily settled on the use of full-size racks, microracks, and figure 8s.

-The European caving community primarily use bobbins, which favor the Alpine style of rigging more prevalent there.
+The European caving community primarily uses bobbins, which favor the Alpine style of rigging more prevalent there.